Elisa-blip/Bio_Data_Final_Project/Data/README.md

 We have a csv with lineages of each member of the family, for each rank shared by all of them, plus a list of the taxa IDs
 ## Part 4
 We have csv files for the enriched terms, with GO id, name, ontology, frequencies in the family and the rest of swissprot, plus raw and adjusted p-values for Fisher's two-tailed exact test.
 4_branches.csv contains the top level enriched terms, defined as enriched terms that aren't children of any other one.
+## Part 5
+We have csv files for the elm and prosite matches